mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 Before the 3PL, we added notes to an order to make the intent explicit in the case of purchase orders.
 But the 3PL can't see our note because they only import each order once, so if we add notes later, they don't receive them.

-The 3PL's solution was, again, to email the person who handles our order and explain the special case orders.
+The 3PL's solution was, again, that we email the person who handles our order and explain the special case orders.

 Writing this out now, I'm realizing I missed an obvious solution.
 We could have just made the rule, "Ship out orders when they're marked as paid."
 And then for (2), we just manually mark the order as "paid" when we receive the purchase order.
 We'd need a separate system to track unpaid purchase orders, but that's easier than complicating our interface with the 3PL.